MissingDeadlines/iolite/iolite_docs/engine/subsystems/animation_system.rst

   function OnDeactivate(entity)
     AnimationSystem.stop_animation(AnimInstanceA)
     AnimationSystem.stop_animation(AnimInstanceB)

+    -- Alternatively, stop all animations on the root node -- local n = Node.get_component_for_entity(entity)
+    -- AnimationSystem.stop_animations(n)
   end

 In the example, we're playing a base animation on the node of the entity the script is attached to.
-In addition, we're playing an additional animation on top, which is initially blended out and won't affect the base layer animation.
+In addition, we're playing an animation on top, which is initially blended out and won't affect the base layer animation.
 Over time, using the sine function, we're gradually blending in and out of the top layer animation.
-When the component is deactivated, either when the entity itself gets destroyed or the component itself, we're stopping both animations.
+When the component is deactivated, either when the entity gets destroyed or the component itself, we're stopping both animations.

 Working with the animation system via the native C API works analogously.